codeboxrcodehub/comforterpdocs/docs/comfortaccounting/user-guide/settings-manager.md

 **[PRO]**
 + For pro addon **Comfort Accounting Reports** will add two option **Report Settings** & **Export Settings**
 + For pro addon **Comfort Accounting Woo** will add option **Woocommerce**
++ For pro addon **Comfort Accounting Integrations** will add option **Woocommerce** & **Comfort Invoice**.

 ## Woocommerce ##
-The WooCommerce Integration Settings section is designed to manage the seamless synchronization between WooCommerce and Comfort Accounting.
+The WooCommerce Integration settings section is designed to manage the seamless synchronization between WooCommerce and Comfort Accounting.
 With configurable options, you can tailor the integration to align with your specific operational needs.

 + **Enable/Disable WooCommerce Integration:** Checkbox to activate or deactivate the WooCommerce integration.